datalad/datalad.org/content/pages/get_datalad.rst

 installation). `Obtain the tarball
 <https://downloads.kitenet.net/git-annex/linux/current/>`_, extract it, and set
 the ``PATH`` environment variable to include the root of the extracted tarball.
-If this sounds complicated, then a better option might be a singularity container (see below).
+If this sounds complicated, then one of the options below might be a better fit.

 (Neuro)Debian, Ubuntu, and similar systems
 ------------------------------------------